guillermo-lahuerta/Real-time-object-detection/README.md

 ## Evaluation of the models

-In order to monitor the training of the model and also the evaluation, I suggest to take advantage of '**TensorBoard**' (i.e., TensorFlow's visualization toolkit).
+In order to monitor the training of the model and also the evaluation, I suggest to take advantage of **TensorBoard** (i.e., TensorFlow's visualization toolkit).

-- While training, this tool allows us to see the evolution of the *loss function* epoch after epoch (something extremely useful for Deep Learning models that need hours to be trained).
+- While training, this tool allows us to see the evolution of the **loss function** epoch after epoch (something extremely useful for Deep Learning models that need hours to be trained).

-- After training, TensorBoard allow us to check the evaluation *metrics*, and also the prediction for the test set.
+- After training, TensorBoard allow us to evaluate the **metrics**, and also to check the prediction for the test set.

 ![](img/tensorboard.gif)